opes/vibn-fe/README.md

 # vibn
-## the social networking platform to find your musical match
+## A mobile-first, vaporwave-themed social networking platform that uses Spotify to connect authorized users based on their music tastes.

 ### Created by Brianna Bias, Elise Muellerleile, & Sofia Tejada
 ---